umlaeute/pd-svn2git/README.md

 ### layout

-- `scripts/`: collection of scripts for the migration
+this project contains a number of number-prefixed directories, one for each major task. each directory should be "executed" in the order indicated.

-- `series`: documentation which steps to take
+there ought to be a README for each dir.